jmix-framework/sample-new-project/README.md

 }
 ```

-* The theme name to use is defined in the `application.properties` file:
+* The theme name to use and the corresponding `<theme-name>-theme.properties` file path are defined in the `application.properties` file:

 ```
 jmix.ui.theme = custom-theme
+jmix.ui.themeConfig=com/company/sample/theme/custom-theme-theme.properties
 ```